SMGCommunity/Petari/README.md

 ## Contributions

 Want to contribute, or learn how to contribute?
-Try joining our Discord server (link is at the top), and looking into docs/Contributing!
+Try joining our Discord server, and looking into docs/Contributing!
 We will be glad to answer any questions for people who wish to contribute.
 All pull requests and issues are welcome.